danpetersen-ghub/Hugo_Blog/README.md

 ### Why?

-There is too much to know for my tony brain to fit it all in!
+There is too much to know for my tiny brain to fit it all in!
 You might just find something interesting too.